 plant change means when the replacement of components or equipment or the refurbishment or change of system takes place and that the relevant Generator considers that event may affect the plant's capability to meet the particular performance standard.
+A plant change may include a change to software or firmware associated with digital control and protection systems.
 An appropriate process needs to be established under the Generator's compliance management framework to ensure all changes to plant are noted and appropriately reviewed as to whether they constitute a plant change event in respect to each performance standard.